paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-513-united-states-merchant-marine-academy.md

 (2) **Contents.—** — Each report submitted under paragraph (1) shall include, for the Academy program year covered by the report—

-  (A) the number of sexual assaults, rapes, and other sexual offenses involving cadets or other Academy personnel that have been reported to Academy officials;
+  (A) the number of sexual assaults, rapes, and other sexual offenses, including sexual harassment, involving cadets or other Academy personnel that have been reported to Academy officials;

   (B) the number of the reported cases described in subparagraph (A) that have been substantiated;